1974 All-Ireland Senior Camogie Championship

 The 1974 All-Ireland Senior Camogie Championship was the high point of the 1974 season.
 The championship was won by Kilkenny who defeated Cork by a four-point margin in the final for a historic first success.
 The match was replayed, the third time this had happened in a final in the history of camogie.

 Open Draw

 This was the first championship to be held under the open draw.
-Maol Muire Tynan later to become a prominent journalist, played in goal as Kilkenny defeated Tipperary| 1–7 to 1–1 in the new open draw quarter-final at Gowran.
+Maol Muire Tynan later to become a journalist, played in goal as Kilkenny defeated Tipperary 1–7 to 1–1 in the new open draw quarter-final at Gowran.
 Tipperary failed to score in the second half as Carmel Doyle scored Kilkenny’s goal.
 Galway kept some of their more prominent players for the junior team but put up a surprisingly good show against Cork.

 Semi-finals

 Kilkenny needed a last-minute point from a free by Helena O'Neill in the semi-final at Wexford Park.
 Cork had a somewhat fortuitous first round victory over Galway but looked a team of champions when defeating Antrim in the semi-final.